-If you’re looking for a mini break destination that offers great food, great weather and rooftop bars with views to die for, then you can add Madrid, a chaotic and infectiously fast-paced city, to the top of your to-do list.
+If you’re looking for a mini break destination that offers great food, great weather and rooftop bars with views to die for, then Madrid is the city for you.

 Our weekend away began with a very short drive to Cardiff Airport.
-I’ve flown from Cardiff before (to Amsterdam back in November, in fact) and I’ve got to say, I absolutely love the convenience of travelling from there.
+I’ve flown from Cardiff before (to Amsterdam back in November, in fact) and I’ve got to say, I love the convenience of travelling from there.
 Saving on the hours of travelling and queuing associated with the bigger airports further afield is always appreciated, plus this time, we even had room for a couple of relaxing glasses of wine in the Executive Lounge before we boarded the plane. something I’ll definitely be making time for again the next time we fly!

 The great thing about flying to the third largest city in Europe is that everything is super well-connected.
 It took us just minutes to grab a taxi from Madrid Airport (and cost us a very reasonable €30).